Tet Offensive: Huế

-At 03:40 on the foggy morning of 31 January, allied defensive positions north of the Hương River in the city of Huế were mortared and rocketed and then attacked by two battalions of the PAVN 6th Regiment.
-Their target was the ARVN 1st Division headquarters located in the Citadel, a three-square mile complex of palaces, parks, and residences, which were surrounded by a moat and a massive earth and masonry fortress.
+At 03:40 on the morning of 31 January, allied defensive positions north of the Hương River in the city of Huế were mortared and rocketed and then attacked by VC formations accompanied by two battalions of the PAVN 6th Regiment.
+Their target was the ARVN 1st Division headquarters located in the Citadel, a three-square mile complex of palaces, parks, and residences, surrounded by a moat and a massive earth and masonry fortress.
 The undermanned ARVN defenders, led by General Ngô Quang Trưởng, managed to hold their position, but the majority of the Citadel fell to the PAVN.
 On the south bank of the river, the PAVN 4th Regiment attempted to seize the local MACV headquarters, but was held at bay by a makeshift force of approximately 200 Americans.
 The rest of the city was overrun by PAVN forces that initially totaled approximately 7,500 men.
 Both sides then rushed to reinforce and resupply their forces.
 Lasting 25 days, the battle of Huế became one of the longest and bloodiest single battles of the Vietnam War.

-During the first days of the North Vietnamese occupation, U.S. intelligence vastly underestimated the number of PAVN troops and little appreciated the effort that was going to be necessary to evict them.
+During the first days of the North Vietnamese occupation, U.S. intelligence vastly underestimated the number of PAVN troops involved.
 Westmoreland informed the Joint Chiefs that "the enemy has approximately three companies in the Huế Citadel and the marines have sent a battalion into the area to clear them out."
 A later assessment ultimately noted three Marine and 11 Vietnamese battalions engaged at least 8 PAVN/VC battalions of the PAVN 6th Regiment, not including the large number of forces outside the city.

-Since there were no U.S. formations stationed in Huế, relief forces had to move up from Phu Bai Combat Base, eight kilometers to the southeast.
-In a misty drizzle, U.S. Marines of the 1st Marine Division and soldiers of the 1st ARVN Division and Marine Corps cleared the city street by street and house by house, a deadly and destructive form of urban combat that the U.S. military had not engaged in since the Battle of Seoul during the Korean War, and for which neither side was trained.
+There were no U.S. formations stationed in Huế, and relief forces had to move up from Phu Bai Combat Base, eight kilometers to the southeast.
+In a misty drizzle, U.S. Marines of the 1st Marine Division and soldiers of the 1st ARVN Division and Marine Corps cleared the city street by street and house by house, a deadly and destructive form of urban combat the U.S. military had not engaged in since the Battle of Seoul during the Korean War, and for which neither side was trained.
 Because of poor weather conditions, logistics problems and the historical and cultural significance of the city, American forces did not immediately apply air and artillery strikes as widely as they had in other cities.